sashirajc/jekyll-now/_posts/2018-10-06-AWS-Identity-access-Management.md

 1. IAM user in another account
 2. Application code running on an EC2 instance that needs to perform actions on AWS resources like reading/writing from database.
 3. An AWS service that needs to act on resources in your account to provide its feature

+Billing alarms can be created to monitor the bill.
+When the bill exceeds the set threshold AWS would send an email to alert us.